smartheim/core/ohx_root_dir/config/readme.md

 ## Content

-All .json files in the respective subdirectory are handled as configuration files.
+All .yaml files in the respective subdirectory are handled as configuration files.
-For example "config/ohx-addon-homie/my-device.json".
+For example "config/ohx-addon-homie/my-device.yaml".

-An Addon should(!) provide a json schema (and json ui schema if necessary) per configuration file via the programming language specific OHX API.
+An Addon should(!) provide a json schema (and optionally a json ui schema) per configuration file via the programming language specific OHX API.

 The "Setup & Maintenance" Web UI will use configuration files together with json (ui) schemas